cheahjs/BraveFrontier/README.md

 # BraveFrontier
-Random collection of tools for BraveFrontier that I've made public.
+Random collection of tools for Brave Frontier that I've made public.